Games & Quizzes

 /adˈven(t)SHər/

 exciting experience.
-An exciting and often dangerous experiences.
-To have an exciting or dangerous experience.
+An exciting and often dangerous experiences. do something exciting.

 /ˈstədē/